Dalton School Admissions Coaching

 Giving back.
-Dalton has their eye on students who appreciate the value of community service.
+Dalton has its eye on students who appreciate the value of community service.
 International and local service projects and initiatives are woven into the school’s curriculum.

-The risk-taker who is also committed to traditional values.
-Whether an applicant plays an instrument exceptionally well, wins athletic championships or is the next Picasso, Dalton searches for applicants with special talents – preferably, in the arts.
-However, this talent must be the cherry on top of a strong academic record, perfect teacher recommendations and a stellar in-person interview.
+The risk-taker is also committed to traditional values.
+Whether an applicant plays an instrument exceptionally well, wins athletic championships, or is the next Picasso, Dalton searches for applicants with special talents – preferably, in the arts.
+However, this talent must be the cherry on top of a strong academic record, perfect teacher recommendations, and a stellar in-person interview.

 A Commitment To The Arts

 Dalton wishes to provide a non-competitive environment where students can shed their inhibitions, expand their focus, discover a talent, and find their voice.
 Their performing arts center provides state-of-the-art acoustics, theatrical rigging and lights, a music library, a control booth, recording capabilities, a large rehearsal hall, and new classroom space.
 All students are required to take two full-year arts for graduation.
 Applicants with a background in the arts should be prepared to perform or submit a portfolio of their work.

 Applicants selected for admission to Dalton would have these academic credentials:

 Top 10% of high school class

 A course load including at least 2 AP courses

 ERB or ISEE scores above the 80th percentile

 Glowing letters of recommendation from the past several years from his/her previous school